 AMS is putting together a timeline that covers our first 100 years.
 The timeline will be launched during the Annual Meeting.
 We’ll have panels with timeline previews placed around the Phoenix Convention Center.
 Be sure to check them out!

-Snap a photo in front of the Centennial backdrop (located near the AMS Registration Desk) and share with #AMS100
+Snap a photo in front of the Centennial backdrop (located near the AMS Registration Desk) and share on social media with #AMS100.

 Help AMS celebrate 100 years of meteorological advances and contribute your story in a five-to-ten-minute interview.